kristiehuang/kristiehuang.github.io/more-on-me.markdown

 Learning (outside of school) has always been a pretty private, siloed experience for me.
 The intention is to be more authentic and transparent with my progress, and I’m starting by publicizing some of my own messy, non-linear notes.
 I’m not editing for the public eye, so there’s no guarantee for grammar, orderliness, or correctness.
 Inspired by [this article](https://www.swyx.io/learn-in-public/).

-Topics vary based on whatever I'm interested in; notes topics include DeFi, urbanism, energy policy, startup equity, notes on books I've read, etc.
+Topics vary based on whatever I'm interested in; notes topics include GPU infra, DeFi, urbanism, energy policy, startup equity, notes on books I've read, etc.

 ### Favorite trails